mdsecactivebreach/CACTUSTORCH/README.md

 Credits:
    - @cn33liz: Inspiration with StarFighters
-   - @ttiraniddo: James Forshaw for DotNet2JScript
+   - @tiraniddo: James Forshaw for DotNet2JScript
    - @armitagehacker: Raphael Mudge for idea of selecting 32 bit version on 64 bit architecture machines for injection into
    - @_RastaMouse: Testing and giving recommendations around README
    - @bspence7337: Testing